 Try to find a Labradoodle brush* with a sturdy handle, long densely populated thin pins (bristles) and soft ends.

 A wide-tooth model* with longer well-spaced tines (teeth) is best.

+Although its not the best brush for Labradoodle dogs, scissors are important for those trimming their dog’s hair at home.
+Choose straight-edge scissors with salon-sharp edges*.
 This set of scissors even comes with the comb included, although it might not be wide spaced enough for your Labradoodle’s fur.

 These look like a brush and a comb had babies.
 They have scissor handles and comb edges*.
 You want a pair that is really sharp and strong.